-After making a research a student can find that, National Human Rights instruments are state bodies endowed with a constitutional and/or legislative mandate to protect and to promote Human Rights while International Human Rights instruments are treaties and other international documents relevant to international Human Rights Law and protection of Human Rights in general.
+National Human Rights instruments are state bodies endowed with a constitutional and/or legislative mandate to protect and to promote Human Rights while International Human Rights instruments are treaties and other international documents relevant to international Human Rights Law and protection of Human Rights in general.

-- 1. Different names of national Human rights institutions in Rwanda are:
+1. Different names of national Human rights institutions in Rwanda are:

 - Civil rights protector

 - Commissioner

 - Human Rights commission

 - Human Rights institute or centre

 - Ombudsman or commissioner for Human Rights

 - Public defender/protector

 - Parliamentary advocate

-- 2. The role played by national Human Rights instruments is the following:
+2. The role played by national Human Rights instruments is the following:

-- To protect and promote economic social and cultural rights as well as civil and political rights;

-- To ensure that laws and regulations concerning the protection of Human Rights are in place.

-- To monitor the state's compliance with its own and with international Human Rights laws and if necessary, recommend changes

-- To prepare of reports on the national situation with regard to Human Core International Human Rights Instruments There are seven core international human rights treaties.
+- To protect and promote economic social and cultural rights as well as civil and political rights; - To ensure that laws and regulations concerning the protection of Human Rights are in place. - To monitor the state's compliance with its own and with international Human Rights laws and if necessary, recommend changes - To prepare of reports on the national situation with regard to Human Core International Human Rights Instruments There are seven core international human rights treaties.
 Each of these treaties has established a committee of experts to monitor implementation of the treaty provisions by its States parties.
-Some of the treaties are supplemented by optional protocols dealing with specific concerns.
+Some of the treaties are supplemented by optional protocols dealing with specific concerns. - 3.For international Human Rights instrument see the content in Student book.

-- 3. International Human Rights Instrument are human rights instruments to which any state in the world can be a party.
-Global human rights instruments include the following:

-- a.
-International bill of human rights